 They weren’t lame.
 I mean, they were a little weird, some of them, but not lame.
 I did my brutally honest, self-deprecating schtick and they laughed out loud at points.
 Over the course of the two hours, though, I realized that despite all of our stories and backgrounds being very different, we did actually have a connection.
 A feeling of not being at home in our homes.
 A feeling of selfishness and helplessness.
 And a desire to learn skills and hear advice to make it work.

 One thing that resonated with me was the moderator relaying a story about the conflict between her and her step-daughter.
 She was feeling frustrated and petulant (the stepmom,) and things were deteriorating, and she had to keep reminding herself of the golden rule – Always be the adult.
 Be.
 The.
 Adult.
 I heard those words and immediately got grumpy and defensive.
 But I don’t waaaaaaant to always be the adult.
 I am, always, the adult!
 I had to be an adult before I was an adult, before I had a child of my own to parent.
-I am independent and responsible (despite what my ex always feared,) and now, at 45, when I’m constantly having my buttons pushed by a 12 year old who mostly hates me (and herself,) I don’t want to be the adult!
+I am independent and responsible (despite what my ex always feared,) and now, at 45, when I’m constantly having my buttons pushed, I don’t want to be the adult!

 And yet.
 I have to.
 I will continue to fuck up.
 My relationship with the girls may or may not get better or worse, but I still have to remember that until they are adults, I have to be the adult.
 Their mom and dad don’t actually have to be the adults all the time, because they are forgiven for their indiscretions and foibles and even their resentment or antagonism.
 Its built in, this forgiveness as children.
 Not me, though, not the stepmother.
 Even when I apologize, I am not forgiven.
 It is remembered, and it is shaping our relationship.
 So, do I continue to start each week with them walking on eggshells?
 Deciding to see how long I can not engage with them, for fear of saying the wrong thing?
 Forgetting how to be myself because I know the person I am isn’t the person they choose to be with?